 PHY7ABC: General Physics

 In PHY7 series, students spend 5 hours in Discussion Labs (DLs) and 1 hour in lecture every week.
 Most of the learning will happen in the discussion labs with your small group of classmates and TA.
 In the DLs, we did short experiments and discussed about the results with our small group.
 In PHY7A, I was tired with having two 2.5 hour labs every week, but as I moved towards 7B, and then 7C, I felt that the DLs gave me a better understanding on the lecture topics.
 I learned the best by solving questions, so the DLs matched with my learning style after I got used to it.
 Topics in PHY7 include: chemical bond energies and thermodynamics (7A), Newton’s Laws and circuits (7B), mirror/optical lenses and electromagnetic forces (7C).

 STA100 is a very informative class, in which students are taught to analyze biology data with the statistics program R studio.
 In the first two weeks of class, the professor went over basic statistics including calculating the mean, medium, and standard deviation.
 Later, we learned more advanced concepts such as p values and the ANOVA table.
 There were two group projects in the quarter.
 We had to process a given data set (in my class it was about diabetes population) with methods learned in class and wrote two four-page reports.
 A few quarters after STA100, I joined a fish ecomorphology research, and our project was heavily based on data analysis.
 Thus, I really appreciated learning about R Studio in the class.

 BASC Peer Advisor

-3rd year, Genetics & Genomics Major
+Third Year, Genetics and Genomics Major